willis240/willis240.github.io/README.md

 - Changed the display of my troubleshooting graphs from using lines to using points; it is now visually obvious whenever there is a disconnect in the stream of data
 - Added a try/except for the Get_Port_Data function so it doesn't crash the program when it loses network connection at a specific point in time
 - Added a README explaining how to install my monitoring project and get a proper setup for running it
+- Fixed Runtime Error problem that crashed the program
+- Added exponential backoff for logging so that the log file doesn't get spammed
+- Changed targets for (hopefully) good data gathering over the weekend

 ## About Me